Fan Control and Power Management

 The Problem (Windows User Perspective)

-If you are coming from Windows, fan management is something you probably never thought about.
-Lenovo Vantage handles it automatically — the fan stays quiet when you are browsing the web and only ramps up during heavy work.
+On Windows, Lenovo Vantage handles fan curves automatically — the fan stays quiet when browsing and only ramps up under load.

 Before installing anything, confirm that your fan is actually misbehaving.
 You need two pieces of information: what temperature your CPU is at, and how fast the fan is spinning.